lite-xl/lite-xl.github.io/docs/about/faq.md

 ## How to make the Lite XL UI look larger?

+Due to a limitation with the SDL2 library,
+Lite XL is unable to get the scaling factor of your monitors.
-There are a few ways of setting the scale:
+There are a few ways to manually specify a scale:

 - If you use the settings plugin, you can find the scale options under Plugins -> Scale
 - If you want to set those via Lua, in your user module add